Biden pitchman Landrieu hawks infrastructure and hope

 He studied the political divisions after removing New Orleans’ Confederate monuments and starting the nonprofit E Pluribus Unum.
 He traveled across the South and talked with coal miners in West Virginia who felt abandoned by government leaders.

-He sees infrastructure as a vehicle for economic opportunity, yet demurred when asked if he planned to stay in his post.
+He sees infrastructure as a vehicle for economic opportunity, yet demurred when asked if he planned to stay in his post as he said he serves at “the president’s pleasure.”
 Landrieu suggested his fate could change after the Nov.
 8 elections and the possible ascension of the GOP to House and Senate majorities.

 “We’ll see what happens in a couple of weeks and then the world changes dramatically around here,” he said.
 “I don’t really know the answer to that question.”